GluuFederation/docs-ce-prod/3.0.2/source/authn-guide/supergluu.md

 - An ad free version of the app can be purchased by users individually for $0.99 per month, or in bulk by an organization (discounts available when licenses are purchased in bulk).

 - In addition, Super Gluu can be re-skinned and branded for your organization.

-Learn more on the pricing section of the [Super Gluu website](http://super.gluu.org/).
+Learn more about our offerings on the pricing section of the [Super Gluu website](http://super.gluu.org/).

 ## Properties
 The script has the following properties